Ming Smith

 Ming Smith is an American photographer.
-She was the first African-American female photographer whose work was acquired by the Museum of Modern Art in New York City.
+She was the first African-American female photographer whose work was acquired by the Museum of Modern Art (MOMA) in New York City.

 Biography

 Smith was born in Detroit, Michigan, and raised in Columbus, Ohio.
+Her father was a pharmacist, with a passion for photography, who inspired her own photography.
+Smith was a pre med, microbiology major at Howard University.
 After graduating from Howard University in 1973, she moved to New York City, where she found work modeling.
-While in New York she met photographer Anthony Barboza, who was an early influence.
+In her early days of photographing in New York she met photographer Anthony Barboza, who was an early influence on her.

 Artistic style

 Smith's approach to photography has included in-camera techniques such as playing with focus, darkroom techniques like double exposure, collage techniques and paint on prints.
 Her work is less engaged with documentation of events than with expression of experience.
 It has been described as surreal and ethereal, as the New York Times observed: "Her work, personal and expressive, draws from a number of artistic sources, preeminently surrealism.
 She has employed a range of surrealist techniques: photographing her subjects from oblique angles, shooting out of focus or through such atmospheric effects as fog and shadow, playing on unusual juxtapositions, even altering or painting over prints."
 Smith's early work was composed of photos that were shot quickly to produce elaborate scenes, and due to this process many of her photos have double dates.
 She has used the technique of hand-tinting in some of her work, notably her Transcendence series.

 Some of Smith's work displayed in the Museum of Modern Art depicts motherhood in Harlem.
-These photos are taken using a documentary style way of photographing these subjects.
+These photos are taken using a documentary style of photographing these subjects.